Take The First Step Now

 The use of benzodiazepines to treat anxiety, panic disorders, and certain seizure disorders every day.
 Some Benzodiazepines that are used to treat anxiety, panic disorders, and seizures are:

-When benzodiazepines are combined with opioids, sedative drugs such as alcohol, or CNS depressants, the result can be dangerous levels of sedation and respiratory depression.
+When benzodiazepines are mixed with opioids, alcohol, or other sedative drugs, it can be very dangerous.
+This combination can lead to high levels of sedation and breathing problems.
 This can lead to damaging side effects and even death.

-When you stop taking relatively short-acting benzodiazepines like Ativan, withdrawal symptoms might begin within hours to days after you stop taking them or within several days to a week after you stop taking longer-acting benzodiazepines like Valium.
+When you stop taking short-acting benzodiazepines like Ativan, withdrawal symptoms may start within hours to days.
+If you stop longer-acting benzodiazepines like Valium, symptoms may begin within several days to a week.

 • Anxiety